rvvup/magento-plugin/README.md

 ```
 docker-compose up -d --build
 ```

+- The magento store will be available at https://local.dev.rvvuptech.com/

 ## End to End Testing

 This plugin comes with Playwright tests to ensure it's functionality.
 The tests rely on sample data provided by magento.